6fdigital/silverstripe-siteinfo/Readme.md

 #SiteInfo Module

-Note: This module currently are not available for the 3.x.x Release of the CMS

 ##Requirements

-SilverStripe 2.4.x
+SilverStripe 3.0

 ##Overview

-A module for Silverstripe CMS to provide further informations about the owner of a website.
+A module for the Silverstripe CMS to provide further informations about the owner of a website.

   - Company1
   - Company2